cdnjs/packages/README.md

 ### Other Repositories

-For the full set of library assets that are hosted on cdjs, please take a look at the robot-only [`cdnjs/cdnjs`](https://github.com/cdnjs/cdnjs) repository.
+For the full set of library assets that are hosted on cdnjs, please take a look at the robot-only [`cdnjs/cdnjs`](https://github.com/cdnjs/cdnjs) repository.

 For our website, please refer to the [`cdnjs/new-website`](https://github.com/cdnjs/new-website) repository.